parlue/CynusLink/README.md

 Communicate wirelessly on both sides using Bluetooth Low Energy.

-Translate board positions and moves in real time.
+Translate board states and chess moves in real time.

-Allow computer moves to be executed physically by the Cynus robot.
+Allow moves from the chess application to be physically executed by the Cynus robot.

-Keep the solution independent from a specific PC operating system.
+Keep the solution independent from a specific desktop operating system.

-Provide a compact, screwless 3D-printed enclosure.
+Provide a compact screwless 3D-printed enclosure.

 Hardware